 Shorts or Bibs?

-Another benefit of bibs is that they function better off of the bike.
+Another benefit of bibs is that they function better off the bike.
 The shoulder straps keep the chamois closer to the body, helping mitigate the wet diaper look, and you don't have to adjust yourself before hopping back on your bike after a pit stop.

 Shorts fit a wider range of riders than bibs.
 Bib straps can be too tight or too loose, depending on your torso.
 The bib straps can also irritate your skin, depending on how sensitive you are.
-Some shorts are now being cut lower in the front, which doesn't cause as much pressure around the abdomen and doesn't restrict breathing.
+Some shorts are now being cut lower in the front, which doesn't cause as much pressure around the abdomen and doesn't restrict form or breathing.
 As it happens, the shorts in our review all had very high cuts.

 Shorts can be more versatile off of the bike.
 A pit stop becomes a little more involved when you have to negotiate bib straps from under your jersey just to relieve yourself.
 After a ride, bike shorts with a lower profile can be worn under a pair of street shorts as well, but good hygiene dictates that you not be that guy: take a quick bird bath in a bathroom sink or use hand wipes and change into normal clothes if you can.

 The chamois is the padding that helps insulate you from the saddle.
 (We discussed earlier that this is just the name that stuck with the padding, but contemporary shorts rarely have a true chamois.)
 This is the primary feature that defines a pair of bike shorts and will be the one thing that differs from short to short and usually takes a ride (or someone riding for you and writing about it!) to get a feel for how the chamois functions.
 You can't always take the marketing claims at face value, and thickness is just one consideration when looking at a chamois.
 The density of a chamois plays a major role in how comfortable it will ride, as well as the shape and whether or not it has exposed stitching.
-The SUGOi Evolution Pro bibs have a chamois with a precise fit, which means certain body types might not fit as comfortably as others.
+The SUGOi Evolution bibs have a chamois with a precise fit, which means certain body types might not fit as comfortably as others.
 The Gore Power 3.0 bibs feature a chamois with less defined features and the fit is more general, meaning that it will be more applicable to a broad variety of body types.
 The downside is that the less defined padding can end up being too much padding in the wrong areas.

 There are many different styles, colors, and ways of affixing chamois in the shorts we tested.